qtli/EmpDG/README.md

 This repository is the implementation of our COLING 2020 Paper [EmpDG: Multi-resolution Interactive Empathetic Dialogue Generation](https://github.com/qtli/EmpDG).

-Code and models will be released before the end of October.
+Code and final-version paper will be released before the end of October.
 Stay tuned!

 ## Reference & Acknowledgements